rknightuk/rknight.me/src/posts/2023/2023-01-10-echo-rss-to-microblog.md

 ---

 ![Screenshot of Echo running in a terminal](https://rknightuk.s3.amazonaws.com/site/echo-screenshot.png)

+**Update 13/01/23**: Echo now supports Mastodon and webhooks as well as Micro.blog.
+[Check out the website for more details](https://echo.rknight.me).

 After a conversation with [Zoe](https://zoeaubert.me) about [status.lol](https://status.lol), as well as [this reply from Markus](https://micro.blog/muhh/15830286), I decided to write [Echo](https://github.com/rknightuk/echo) last night (do I know how to party on my birthday or what?).
 From the readme: